 There are some YouTubers that would use these mics to record videos for Autonomous Sensory Meridian Response (ASMR).
 As well as recording nature soundscapes for Stereoscopic 3D audio.

 When I spoke into the camera:

 Audio: Zoom H5 with Rode NTG-2 [Above my head]

 Songs: "Aitech", "Eighties Action", and "Undaunted" by Kevin MacLeod (incompetech.com)

 Licensed under Creative Commons: By Attribution 3.0 http://creativecommons.org/...

 For an affordable directional (shotgun) microphone, I think the Rode NTG-2 is a great shotgun mic, if you can find it second-hand.
-I payed around $150 on eBay.
+I payed around an affordable price on eBay.
 However, I had to wait quite a few months, until I found one selling at that price.
 The software Audacity, can easlity remove noise (hiss).
 Some people prefer the Audio-Technica AT897.

 If you guys have any questions, please leave them in the comment section below.
 You can send me a tweet as well.

 Also find me on: